Current tariff

 To continue to provide safe, affordable and reliable natural gas service, we must invest in our system to upgrade aging infrastructure, just as investments are made in bridges, roads and other infrastructure in our cities, towns and communities.

-Since 2007, Columbia Gas has invested over $3.7 billion to modernize and expand our natural gas distribution system in Pennsylvania.
-Of that amount, approximately $2.8 billion was dedicated to replacing more than 1,408 miles of aging bare steel and cast iron pipe.
+Since 2007, we’ve invested over $4.1 billion to modernize and expand our distribution system in Pennsylvania.
+Of that amount, approximately $3.2 billion was dedicated to replacing nearly 1,500 miles of aging bare steel, wrought iron and cast iron pipe, which has reduced leaks and methane emissions on our system.
+We reached a key milestone in December 2022 with the elimination of all known cast iron pipe from our natural gas distribution system.

-In 2024 alone, we plan to invest $398 million in Pennsylvania, with $330 million dedicated to upgrading aging underground infrastructure throughout the 26 Pennsylvania counties where we provide natural gas service.
+In 2025 alone, we plan to invest approximately $416 million in Pennsylvania, with approximately $312 million dedicated to upgrading aging underground infrastructure throughout the 26 Pennsylvania counties where we provide natural gas service.

 Thank you for your response.